xStarbound/xStarbound/doc/permissions.md

   "disallowServerGriefingWhenOwned" : false,
   "containerModificationProtection" : false,
   "containerOpenProtection" : false,
-  "storeClaimsInServerData" : false
+  "storeClaimsInServerData" : false,
+  "secureWarps" : false,
+  "secureTeams" : false,
+  "teamInvitationTimeout" : 600.0
 }
 ```

 > **Note:** The `"buildPermissionSettings"` object is not required to be present in a server's config, so it is safe to copy your vanilla server config.
 Obviously, you'll need to set up your server's build permission settings and command scripts if you wish to use xServer's build protection system.
+Invalid values of the wrong type are ignored, with the default shown above used.

 A description of each of the settings: